Aderinmola/taskmanager/README.md

 ## How to run the Project locally

 - Install Python
-- Git clone the project with `https://github.com/Aderinmola/jwt-auth.git`
+- Git clone the project with `https://github.com/Aderinmola/mini-trello.git`
-- change directory with `cd jwt-auth`
+- change directory with `cd mini-trello`
 - Create your virtualenv with `py -m venv venv` and activate it.
 - Install the requirements with `pip install -r requirements.txt`
 - Finally run the API, in another terminal